-- The capabilities, expertise, and commitment of project staff, including specific operational and/or clinical experience and cultural competence in the area of HIV prevention or associated services, to successfully implement the proposed project. - The extent to which the applicant describes how technical assistance resources, such as technical assistance providers and peer support programs (e.g., hotlines, peer virtual groups, PrEP SMS support) will be leveraged to support project implementation.
+- The capabilities, expertise, and commitment of project management staff, including specific operational and/or clinical experience, in the area of HIV prevention or associated services. - The strength of the applicant's plan to enhance cultural competence in the area of HIV prevention or associated services. - The extent to which the applicant describes how technical assistance resources, such as technical assistance providers and peer support programs (e.g., hotlines, peer virtual groups, PrEP SMS support) will be leveraged to support project implementation.